rdmullins/to-do-list/todo/pseudocode.md

 *A fully functional CRUD (Create, Read, Update, Delete) style application should be demoed at the end of the week.*

 ### Stretch Goals
-1. Create a flow diagram for the front end architecture to be used in an MVP
+1. ✓ Create a flow diagram for the front end architecture to be used in an MVP
-1. Edit To-Do's inline with a doubleclick event that changes it from a rendered text to a text input.
+1. ✓ (Sorta) Edit To-Do's inline with a doubleclick event that changes it from a rendered text to a text input.
 1. Add a separate “Reminders” set of functionality
 1. Add due dates and alarms to the to-dos that handle pop ups in your browser in an elegant fashion
 1. Automatically mark to-dos with a new status based on done/not done and the time it was due.